M45-Science/ChatWire/README.md

 Added /rcon command, works in any channel (moderators).<br>
 At Factorio boot, a 256-character random string is used for RCON password. (also behind firewall)<br>
 AutoMapReset setting added, for disabling automated map resets.<br>
+Moved default Factorio install to within the ChatWire directory.
 <br>
 ### Requirements:
 Linux<br>